Home > Manage Payment & Claims > Your property risk profile

 Are other insurance providers doing risk-based pricing and are they charging the same amount?

-I’ve heard that you are raising premiums because of flood risk-based pricing.
-My house insurance isn’t renewing for a while - can you tell what my premium will be when it renews?
+I've heard that you are raising premiums because of flood risk-based pricing.
+My house insurance isn't renewing for a while.
+Can you tell me what my premium will be when it renews?

 Why is the risk rating different for my two properties that are side-by-side?